Flood Advisory issued for Crockett by NWS - News Break

 Flood Advisory issued for Crockett by NWS

-Effective: 2021-06-21 19:56:00 CDT Expires: 2021-06-25 01:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-21 10:14:00 CDT Expires: 2021-06-24 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Crockett The National Weather Service in San Angelo has issued a * Flood Advisory for South Central Crockett County in west central Texas * Until 100 AM CDT. * At 858 PM CDT, Doppler radar indicated heavy rain due to thunderstorms across extreme southwestern Crockett County.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen according to radar estimates. * Some locations that will experience flooding include mainly rural areas of South Central Crockett Countyalerts.weather.gov
+Be aware of your surroundings and do not drive on flooded roads.
+Remain alert for flooding even in locations not receiving rain.
+Arroyos, streams, and rivers can become raging killer currents in a matter of minutes, even from distant rainfall.
+Target Area: Crockett The National Weather Service in San Angelo has issued a * Arroyo and Small Stream Flood Advisory for East Central Crockett County in west central Texas * Until 945 PM CDT. * At 747 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause arroyo and small stream flooding.
+Between 1 and 2 inches of rain have fallen.
+Additional rainfall will cause flooding of arroyos, small streams, low water crossings and streets.
+Also, motorists should be prepared for ponding of water on Interstate 10. * Some locations that will experience flooding include Ozona.
+This includes the following highways Interstate 10 between Mile Markers 351 and 368.alerts.weather.gov